Yes. I was bullied for refusing a mammogram!

 While I don’t want you to take my word for it either, I did my research and this is what I concluded:

-Mammograms are not accurate despite what doctor’s say.
-They are not safe and they cause a lot of distress not only during the exam but also when the results come out.
+Mammograms are not accurate despite what doctors say.
+They are not 100% safe and they cause a lot of distress not only during the exam but also when the results come out.

-And here is the worst part: a good majority of the results are either “false positives” or “false negatives“.
-And when it does get it right, it means that the cancer was there for a long, long time.
+And here is the worst part: the test results can yield a lot of “false positives” or “false negatives“.
+And when it does get it right, it means that cancer could have been there for a while.
 Even if you got a mammogram every year and you never got a diagnosis the year before!
+Especially in dense breasts.

 But wait, there’s more!